Back

 Designing Under OpenAI's Rules

-The discovery work for this project wasn't user interviews, it was reading OpenAI's Apps SDK documentation end-to-end, multiple passes, translating each line into a concrete design rule.
-Plus a competitor scan of live ChatGPT Apps and brainstorming sessions with the Neartail team and design peers.
+Discovery on this project wasn't user interviews it was reading OpenAI's Apps SDK documentation end-to-end, multiple passes, translating each line into a concrete design rule.
+Plus a competitor scan of live ChatGPT Apps and brainstorming with the Neartail team.

 OpenAI's published UX principles aren't loose suggestions they're a coherent philosophy: your app is a guest inside ChatGPT, not a destination.
-Three of them did the heavy lifting on this project.
+Three principles did the heavy lifting.

 Conversational, not destinational